interledger-deprecated/tutorials/letter-shop/index.md

 We call this arrangement, between the parties to the transfer, a Hash Timelock Agreement (HTLA).
 You may have come across HTLCs or Hash Timelock Contracts as used in many crypto-currency based system like Lightning.
 HTLAs are a generalization of this that don't prescribe how they are enforced (i.e. It may not be a contract written in the code of the ledger like in a crypto-currency ledger, it may be an agreement enforced by law or simply based on trust).

-How two parties make transfers to one-another of a ledger will depend on the relationship between them and also the features of the underlying ledger.
+How two parties make transfers to one-another on a ledger will depend on the relationship between them and also the features of the underlying ledger.
 For our tutorial we are using a plugin specific to XRP Ledger, which uses [the on-ledger escrow](https://ripple.com/build/rippleapi/#transaction-types) features of that ledger.
 This means the parties are able to make transfers with no pre-existing relationship.

 For more info on the different types of HTLA have a look at [IL-RFC 0022](https://interledger.org/rfcs/0022-hashed-timelock-agreements/).